John 10: The door of the sheep and the good shepherd

 In verse 7, Jesus "feels compelled" to start again (πάλιν, palin).
 He describes himself here and in verse 9 as "the door of the sheep", and in and as "the good shepherd".
-The word in θύρα is translated as "door" in the King James Version and the American Standard Version, but as "gate" in the New Revised Standard Version, the Common English Bible and other translations.
+The word in θύρα is translated as "door" in the King James Version, the American Standard Version, and the Revised Standard Version, but as "gate" in the New Revised Standard Version, the New International Version, the Common English Bible, and other translations.
 In verse 7, the Textus Receptus adds that Jesus said to them (αὐτοῖς) but this addition is generally agreed to be "of doubtful authority".

 The hired hand

 ^{12} He who is a hired hand and not a shepherd, who does not own the sheep, sees the wolf coming and leaves the sheep and flees, and the wolf snatches them and scatters them. ^{13} He flees because he is a hired hand and cares nothing for the sheep.

-These verses contain a new figure of speech which builds on the reference to a "stranger" in verse 5, here highlighting the unreliability of the hired hand who runs away.
+These verses contain a new figure of speech which builds on the reference to a "stranger" in verse 5, here highlighting the unreliability of the hired hand ("hireling" KJV, RSV, NKJV) who runs away.